MicrosoftDocs/fabric-docs/docs/admin/admin-delegation.md

 ### Workspace

-A workspace admin, can view all the settings in the organization.
+A workspace admin, can turn on admin settings for the workspace, providing they're not blocked by the capacity, domain or tenant admin.

 ## Next steps